 - Work-life balance (help with family relations; physical health; and team-building activities such as soccer, volleyball, bowling, picnics, movies)

 - Safe, ongoing forum for attending and resident interaction on issues and concerns brought forward by either group

-- University of Pennsylvania’s Authentic Happiness site
+- University of Pennsylvania’s positive psychology tools from the Authentic Happiness site

 - University of Virginia’s SHUTi online insomnia tool (subscription required) - with free, online insomnia-checker

 - Education on sleep - insomnia, jet lag, shift work, etc.

 - Office stretches

 - 5-minute office yoga workout - YouTube